Worldline Review

 Review Analysis

-3.5/5 from 1,734 Trustpilot reviews — labeled 'Average' by Trustpilot.
+3.5/5 from 1,867 Trustpilot reviews (as of May 2026), labeled 'Average' by Trustpilot.
 The distribution is bimodal: 46% 5-star, 37% 1-star, very little in the middle.
 That pattern is typical for B2B payment processors where reviews skew either to merchants who got fast support and clean settlements (5-star) or to merchants caught in a fund hold, dispute or termination (1-star).
-G2 has only 13 reviews, too thin for a meaningful score; Quality of Support measured at 6.5/10 — better than Worldpay's 5.9 but well behind Stripe and Adyen.
-Capterra shows 3.2/5 from 12 reviews on the legacy Bambora/Worldline North America product.
-Glassdoor 3.6/5 from 924 employee reviews — comp/benefits 3.3/5 and 42% positive business outlook reflect the post-merger and post-scandal organizational stress.
+G2 has only 13 reviews, too thin for a meaningful score, with Quality of Support measured at 6.5/10, better than Worldpay's 5.9 but well behind Stripe and Adyen.
+Capterra shows 3.2/5 from 12 reviews on the legacy Bambora/Worldline North America product (now sold to Shift4).
+Glassdoor is 3.6/5 from 924 employee reviews, with comp/benefits at 3.3/5 and 42% positive business outlook reflecting the post-merger and post-scandal organizational stress.

 Context for Operators